weaveworks/weave-gitops-private/docs/rfcs/0006-pipelies-polling/README.md

 ```

-Glossary:
+**Glossary**:

-**Clusters Manager**: Entity that manages clusters config.
+- **Clusters Manager**: Entity that manages clusters config.
 It will be responsible for keeping cluster configuration up to date and notifying other entities of cluster changes.
-**Apps Watcher**: Creates informers to watch app changes.
+- **Apps Watcher**: Creates informers to watch app changes.
-**Pipeline Strategy**: Responsible for promoting an app.
+- **Pipeline Strategy**: Responsible for promoting an app.
-**Apps Index**: It holds the association between Cluster <> Pipelines <> Apps.
+- **Apps Index**: It holds the association between Cluster <> Pipelines <> Apps.
 Given update events, it will help to query which pipeline a particular app belongs to.